Alibek-07/OpenFace-RMSD-Facial-Deviation-Tracker/README.md

 Configure OpenFace path:
 Edit the openface_path parameter in the main script:

-Update this path to your OpenFace installation tracker = RealTimeFacialDeviationTracker(
+Update this path to your OpenFace installation: tracker = RealTimeFacialDeviationTracker(
     openface_path="/path/to/your/OpenFace/installation"
 )